Occupational Safety and Health Administration (OSHA), Labor.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions

-You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal e-Rulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
-All comments, attachments, and other materials must clearly identify the Agency name and the OSHA docket number for the ICR (Docket No. OSHA-2010-0017).
+You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile; or (3) by hard copy.
+All comments, attachments, and other material must identify the Agency name and the OSHA docket number for this ICR (Docket No. OSHA-2010-0017).
 You may supplement electronic submissions by uploading document files electronically.
-If you wish to mail additional materials in reference to an electronic or facsimile Start Printed Page 45983submission, you must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
+If you wish to mail additional materials in reference to an electronic or facsimile submission, you must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
 The additional materials must clearly identify your electronic comments by your name, date, and the docket number so the Agency can attach them to your comments.

 V. Authority and Signature

 David Michaels, Ph.D., MPH, Assistant Secretary of Labor for Occupational Safety and Health, directed the preparation of this notice.
 The authority for this notice is the Paperwork Reduction Act of 1995 (44 U.S.C.
 3506 et seq.) and Secretary of Labor's Order No. 1-2012 (77 FR 3912).